 You do not know how to organise your warehoused photos on your server the correct way?
 You want to provide your customer a way to upload documents, and downoad them?

 Repository Stack 2 is the perfect answer therefore.
 It allows you to manage your server files:

 All these options can be enabled or disabled to fit your use case.
 Repository Stack comes with its own username and password authentication (1 user) to restrict access to its user interface.
-It is translated in different languages (English, German, Polish, and more on request).
-As it is based on Bootstrap, it will bring its own theming (regardless of the theme you choose).
-In addition, it is only allowed to be the only Stack on one page.
+It is translated in different languages.
+As it is based on Bootstrap, it requires Blankstrap 5 theme for its page specific theme.

 This stack does everything you could possibly want for remote management of images and files.
 I have just used it on a current project primarily for warehousing which it does effortlessly .
 For many years I used the weaverFM and weaverPix plugins but I found them very clunky to use and are now quite dated - the Repository stack is light years ahead with a lovely clean simple front end.
 Repository does everything I could possibly want for remote file management and warehousing.
 I highly recommend this stack - Jannis has done an excellent job with it and his support is prompt and second to none.

 4 years ago